-We predicted the expected number of deaths for each week by canton, age group and sex using a Bayesian spatio-temporal model fitted to data from 2011-2019.7 The model accounted for long-term, seasonal and spatial trends in mortality, for ambient temperature, for public holidays and for changes in population size.
+We predicted the expected number of deaths for each week by canton, age group and sex using a Bayesian spatio-temporal model fitted to data from 2011-2019 as in a previous work.7 The model accounted for long-term, seasonal and spatial trends in mortality, for ambient temperature, for public holidays and for changes in population size.
 Next, we aggregated the results from week to year.
 Last, we downscaled the expected number of deaths from the cantonal to the 2,141 Swiss municipalities by randomly sampling from a multinomial distribution with weights corresponding to the observed distribution of deaths.
-We then computed the yearly excess mortality by age, sex and municipality by subtracting the expected from the observed number of deaths.
+We then computed the yearly absolute excess mortality by age, sex and municipality by subtracting the expected from the observed number of deaths.
 We averaged results over 50 posterior samples of municipality-level excess mortality to ensure uncertainty propagation.

-We explored associations with excess mortality using a model where Ot,i,j,k, the number of observed deaths during week t in municipality i, age group j and sex group k, depends on the number of expected deaths Et,i,j,k based on historical data multiplied by a log-linear predictor λ=expα+Xβ (with intercept α, design matrix X and parameter vector β).
-We followed an iterative approach by progressively adding complexity to λ (see Supplementary material).
-The models included intercepts for age group and sex and the spatial autocorrelation across municipalities.8 Variables included language region (German, Italian or French), urbanisation level (rural, peri-urban, urban9), presence of an international (yes versus no), socioeconomic position (quintiles of the median Swiss neighbourhood index, which is based on rent, household head education and occupation, and crowding10), and results from the June referendum on the COVID-19 Act11 (quintiles of yes votes supporting control measures).
-Models were implemented in R-INLA.12
+We explored associations with relative excess mortality using a model where Ot,i,j,k, the absolute number of observed deaths during week t in municipality i, age group j and sex group k, depends on the absolute number of expected deaths Et,i,j,k based on historical data multiplied by a log-linear predictor λ=expα+Xβ (with intercept α, design matrix X and parameter vector β).
+We followed an iterative approach by progressively adding complexity to λ (Supplementary material).
+The models included intercepts for age and sex groups and the spatial autocorrelation across municipalities.8 Covariates included language region (German, Italian or French), urbanisation level (rural, peri-urban, urban9), cross-border labour market region C(yes versus no9), socioeconomic position (quintiles of the median Swiss neighbourhood index, which is based on rent, household head education and occupation, and crowding10), and results from the June referendum on the COVID-19 Act11 (quintiles of yes votes supporting control measures).

 Results

-We observed 74,776 deaths in people aged 40 and older, compared to an expected 55,676 deaths (95% credible interval: 53,865 to 57,821), for a relative increase in excess mortality of 34% (29% to 39%).
-The population and observed deaths in municipalities ranged from to , and to , respectively.
-Excess mortality varied across age and sex, with higher absolute excess in older age groups and men.
-Areas most affected included the Ticino, the Lake of Geneva region and the Jura.
+We observed 74,776 deaths in people aged 40 and older in 2020, compared to an expected 55,676 deaths (95% credible interval: 53,865 to 57,821), for a relative increase in excess mortality of 34% (29% to 39%).
+The population and observed deaths in municipalities ranged from 19 to 197,879, and 0 to 3,507, respectively.
+Excess mortality varied across age and sex, with higher relative excess in older age groups and men (Supplementary material).
+Areas most affected included Ticino, the Lake of Geneva region and the Jura.
 Cities in the German-speaking area (Zurich, Basel and Bern) and mountainous regions of the Grison were less affected than other cities and areas (Figure 1A, Supplementary material).

-In univariable analysis, municipalities in Italian- (1.17; 95% CrI 1.22-1.22) and French-speaking regions (1.09; 95% CrI 1.07-1.12) had higher excess mortality than the German-speaking regions (Figure 1B).
-Urban (relative excess mortality 0.94; 95% CrI 0.92-0.96), and semi-urban (0.97; 95% CrI 0.94-0.99) areas had lower excess than rural areas whereas municipalities with international borders were more affected (1.04; 95% CrI 1.01-1.07).
+In univariable analysis, municipalities in Italian- (1.17; 95% CrI 1.12-1.22) and French-speaking regions (1.09; 95% CrI 1.07-1.12) had higher excess mortality than the German-speaking regions (Figure 1B).
+Urban (relative excess mortality 0.94; 95% CrI 0.92-0.96), and peri-urban (0.97; 95% CrI 0.94-0.99) areas had lower excess than rural areas whereas municipalities close to international borders were more affected (1.04; 95% CrI 1.01-1.07).
 Excess mortality was higher in municipalities of lower socioeconomic position (1.07; 95% CrI 1.04-1.11 comparing first with fifth quintile) and higher in municipalities with less support for COVID-19 control measures (1.05; 95% CrI 1.01-1.08 comparing first with fifth quintile of yes votes).